 Before involving your employees in your social media program, it’s a good idea to hold a social media workshop to get everyone on the same page.
 Even if employees are active personally on social media, there will need to be some guidelines shared and an emphasis on a professional persona online.
 Provide an overview of the platforms you’d like them to engage with and follow-up with periodic training on particular platforms, new networks, and/or sharing results of the previous month to make them feel like all those tweets and status updates actually mattered—which will in turn motivate them to participate even more.

 Your employees may be on social media all day, but they are just fulfilling a basic human need to bond with others.
 You can fulfill other needs by listening, showing them appreciation, and guiding them to do their best work.
 They will then naturally want to share your company’s products, services, and outstanding culture with their virtual worlds.

 Shawndra Russell is a writer and social media educator for businesses, professionals and college students with the intent of stopping outdated me! me! me! marketing.
-Her latest works are 51 Ways to Help Your Social Media Manager Crush It! and How to Become a Freelance Writer in 30 Days.
+Her latest work is 51 Ways to Help Your Social Media Manager Crush It!
 Read about her services and projects at shawndrarussell.com and connect with her on Twitter and Google+.